 Macrophages which display antigens on their surface serve as messengers or links between the innate and adaptive responses and begin the intricate process by which B cells, with the collaboration of T cells, produce antibodies, which can protect us over time.

 The complement system is composed of proteins which aid immune response.
 They may, for instance, bind to a pathogen and thus label it – opsonization – calling attention to it so that phagocytes will deal with it.
 The complement system can help out both the non-specific and specific responses.

 Now let’s look at these different immune-system components in more detail.

 Innate immune response

 The innate, or non-specific, immune system depends on several types of cells.
-It most likely antedates the adaptive immune response in evolutionary time.
+It most likely evolved before the adaptive immune response.